adonisjs/v5-docs/content/guides/fundamentals/adonisrc-file.md

 ---

 ### aceProviders
-An array of providers to load when running the ace commands.
+An array of providers to load when running the Ace commands.
 Here you can load the providers, which aren't required when starting the HTTP server.

 ```json
 {